 5 Quick One-Page Resume Design Tips

-Once you’ve found your perfect one-page resume template, there are a few design tips you need to know that'll help you get even better results from your resume.
+What happens after you’ve found your perfect one-page resume template?
+There are a few design tips you need to know that'll help you get even better results from your resume.

 1. Make Use of Infographic Elements